gwiazdorrr/CxxSwizzle/README.md

 CxxSwizzle
 ==========

-CxxSwizzle is a header-only extensible library bringing shader languages' (GLSL, HSLS) vector "swizzle" syntax into C++.
+CxxSwizzle (a reality-friendly way of writing down "C++ Swizzle") is a header-only extensible library bringing shader languages' (GLSL, HSLS) vector "swizzle" syntax into C++.
 Basically, you can do this in C++ now:

 	vec4 foo(0);		 		        // 0,0,0,0
 	foo.yx = vec2(2, 1); 		        // 1,2,0,0